ParmentierS/frontend-AllezCine/README.md

                     break;
                 }
             }
-            // if the movie is not in our database we do nothing if(movieObject == null)
+            //if the movie is not in our database we do nothing if(movieObject == null)
             {

                 console.log("pas de film au nom de :",movieName);
                 return "";
             }

-            // create a modal section
+            //create a modal section
             const newModal = document.createElement("section");
             const closeButton = document.createElement("button");
             /*.modal class in bootstrap